swamp-lang/website/content/specification/_index.md

 #### Associated Function Calls

 These belong to the type itself, not instances.
-They're called using double colon notation (`::`) and are often used as constructors or utility functions.
+They're called using double colon notation (`::`) and are often used for instantiation or utility functions.

 ```swamp
 impl Weapon {